vibinex/reports/README.md

 Example - In a pull/merge request, out of 100 lines of code in the diff, 20 lines are uncovered/unreviewed.
 The coverage is 80%.

-A higher coverage percent is good and indicates how much of the code that was overwritten was actually looked at by reviewers.
+A higher coverage percent is good and indicates how much of the code that was overwritten was actually looked at by relevant reviewers.
 A higher percentage indicates that more of the overwritten code was reviewed, ensuring that the change was appropriate and didn't introduce any issues.

 ## GitHub PR Coverage Analyzer